 An Enterprise may be eligible to receive an extra credit upward adjustment of 5 percent to its Step Two overall performance score, depending on the impact scores it received for objectives under extra credit-eligible activities.
 For example, assume FHFA has designated Activity B as eligible for extra credit.
-FHFA would add the impact scores for objectives 4, 6, and 7 - excluding objective 5 because scores of 20 and below do not count toward the extra credit threshold - for a sum of 110.
-The Enterprise has surpassed the extra credit threshold of 80 and, therefore, is eligible to receive an upward adjustment of 5 percent, for a final performance score for the market of 36.35.
-This score converts to a rating of "Complies / Acceptable Results."
+FHFA would add the impact scores for objectives 4, 6, and 7 - excluding objective 5 because scores of 20 and below do not count towards the cumulative impact score - for a sum of 110.
+The Enterprise has a cumulative impact score of at least 80 and, therefore, is eligible to receive an upward adjustment of 5 percent, for a final performance score for the market of 36.35.
+This score converts to a rating of "Complies / Acceptable ResultsHigh Satisfactory."